bsantanad/hugo-blog/content/posts/2021-04-27-rust-data-types.md

 you write the scalar type, then a `;` and finally you write the size of the array.
 Remember all elements in the array must have the same scalar type

-If you want to initialize an array with _4_ (or any number) elements and want all the elements to have the same value, you can do this:
+If you want to initialise an array with _4_ (or any number) elements and want all the elements to have the same value, you can do this:
 ```rust
 fn main(){